DUNE/dune-justin/docs/tutorials.dune.md

 `rucio` command finds the list of replicas of that file and picks one replica to download.
 It puts it in subdirectory named after the scope `justin-tutorial`.

+## Jobs using GPUs ##

+It's very easy to access NVIDIA GPUs on the grid using justIN: just add the `--gpu` option to the `justin simple-workflow` command and the jobs for your workflow will be directed to machines with GPUs and one GPU will be requested for each job.

+In more detail, the full command to submit a "Hello GPU" workflow looks like
+this:

+    justin simple-workflow --monte-carlo 10 --gpu \
+      --jobscript-git DUNE/dune-justin/testing/hello-gpu.jobscript:01.04.rc0

+You could add more options to save output files as we did already, but for now just submit the workflow and look at the jobscript logs on the justIN dashboard.
+Due to the finite number of GPUs available on the grid, you might find that sometimes a workflow starts within minutes, but if you're really unlucky it might take hours to find enough free slots.

+The jobscript you've used is very similar to the Hello World one we started with, but has two extra GPU lines:

+    printenv | grep -i cuda
+    nvidia-smi

+These print out all the environment variables with variants of CUDA in the name.
+The important one is based on what the GlideInWMS pilot job tells justIN and looks something like this:

+    CUDA_VISIBLE_DEVICES=GPU-3ae786cc-80fb-24fd-16ad-8191bd0341d2

+That environment varible is used by CUDA applications to decide which GPUs to use if more than one is available.
+Please don't try to override that in your jobscript.

+The next command is the `nvidia-smi` utility which tells you more about the GPUs that are available on the machine, including the one you can use.
+It shows details of the model, memory usage, and even things like temperature.

+If you have a GPU enabled application that uses CUDA, it should be straightforward to get it running in a justIN workflow.
+Apptainer and the GlideInWMS pilot make sure the NVIDIA libraries installed on the worker node, including the non-free software, is available to your jobs through `$LD_LIBRARY_PATH` and the special directory `/.singularity.d/libs/`

 ## Jobs writing to scratch ##